-To instantly propose times for a meeting, hover over the calendar icon in the bottom bar of the compose window and click Share availability:
+To instantly propose times for a meeting, hover over the Meetings menu at the top of the compose window and click Share availability:

 You can also use the slash command: type

 Next, fill out the event details (title, location, description, and time zone).
 Mixmax remembers common locations and meeting titles via autocomplete.
 You can also select them from a dropdown by clicking the arrow.
 For time zone, select the time zone of your recipient.
 You can add additional guests that will automatically be invited to the event once your recipient chooses a time.
 We also prevent double booking by default.